TimMikeladze/gist-database/README.md

 ## 🚪 Introduction

-Sometimes all a small project needs is the ability to persist some data.
-Imagine some simple data-model receives infrequent updates and could be represented as JSON object.
-It doesn't demand a full-blown database, but it would be nice to have a simple way to persist your data in a simple way.
+Sometimes all a small project needs is the ability to read/write small amounts of JSON data and have it persist in some cloud storage.
+Imagine a simple data-model which receives infrequent updates and could be represented as JSON object.
+It doesn't demand a full-blown database, but it would be neat to have a way to interact with this data and have it persist.

 This is where `gist-database` comes in handy, by leveraging the power of the [gist api](https://gist.github.com/) you can easily create a key/value data-store for your project.